andik/execstream/README.md

 ### template&lt; class iterator &gt; void start( std::string const &amp; program, iterator args_begin, iterator args_end )

-Starts program with arguments specified by the range args_begin, args_end. args_begin should be an input iterator that when dereferenced gives value assignable to std::string.
+Starts program with arguments specified by the range `args_begin`, `args_end`. `args_begin` should be an input iterator that when dereferenced gives value assignable to `std::string`.
 Spaces and double quotes in arguments need not to be escaped.

 ### enum stream_kind_t { s_in=1, s_out=2, s_err=4, s_all=s_in|s_out|s_err, s_child=8  }